Trump's White House ballroom loses federal funding proposed by Senate Republicans - MyJoyOnline

 The Senate rule-keeper ruled against the use of taxpayer funds in the bill on Saturday, after Democrats argued that security money doesn't belong in it.

-Trump has said private donors will fund the $400mn ballroom as Republicans have sought to use a portion of $1bn in taxpayer funds for Secret Service security upgrades.
+Trump has said private donors will fund the $400m ballroom as Republicans have sought to use a portion of $1bn in taxpayer funds for Secret Service security upgrades.

 Republicans are seeking the funds to bolster presidential safety following a shooting at a gala Trump attended in April at a hotel.
 The administration also tried to fast-track the project after the incident.